r3ynD/Simple-Scene-Unity/README.md

 <h3>Creating Particle System:</h3>

+Firstly you need to download images of your particle system and import it to your project

 To create a particle system in Unity, follow these steps:

 1. Create a new Particle System GameObject by selecting `GameObject`(figure or model to which you want to bind the particle system) ->`Effects`->`Particle System`.